MicrosoftDocs/learn/learn-pr/azure/manage-azure-private-5g-core/includes/3-policy-control.md

 - Top-level settings that are applied to every SIM using the SIM policy.
 - A network scope that defines the network slice and DN to which the SIM policy applies.

-  You can use the network scope to determine the services offered to SIMs on the DN and the set of QoS characteristics that will be used to form the default QoS flow for PDU sessions (or EPS bearer for PDN connections in 4G networks).
+  You can use the network scope to determine the services offered to SIMs on the DN and the set of QoS characteristics that are used to form the default QoS flow for PDU sessions (or EPS bearer for PDN connections in 4G networks).

 In each SIM policy, you can specify how the network traffic from relevant UEs should be controlled on a per slice and DN basis.
 The following diagram shows how the network traffic is controlled with different slices and DNs.